RuggedScience/SDK/librspoe.md

 port - The number of the port to read the power from.
 Screen printed on the unit in the form of Lan `3`.

 ### Return value
-Power of port in watts on success.
-Negative value on error.
+Current power draw of port in watts.

 <br>